Why Car Insurance Companies Ask About Your Education Level

 • Criminal charges (misdemeanor to felony depending on state)

-Insurers verify application data during underwriting and especially during the claims process.
+Insurers often approve policies without verifying all application details upfront — but they investigate thoroughly during the claims process.
 A discrepancy discovered after an accident could mean your claim is denied entirely — leaving you personally responsible for all damages, medical bills, and legal liability.
 The small premium savings simply aren't worth the risk.

 Pincher's Pro Tip

-Instead of misrepresenting your education, focus on legitimate discounts — safe driver programs, bundling policies, raising your deductible, or maintaining a clean driving record.
-These strategies can save far more without legal risk.
+Instead of misrepresenting your education, focus on legitimate discounts — safe driver telematics programs (up to 30–40% off), bundling policies (10–25% savings), raising your deductible, or maintaining a clean driving record.
+These strategies can save far more without any legal risk.
+Learn more about getting an accurate car insurance estimate before you buy.

 Smart Savings Made Simple!